 For example, you can’t ship alcohol into some state.
-Some country’s customs regulations, including the United States, will hold shipments at the border for days or weeks or more.
+Some country’s customs regulations, including the United States, will hold shipments at the border for days or weeks, or more.
 This will definitely affect how you can deliver a physical product to a customer.
-If you want to be global these are some of the hurdles you may need to overcome to deliver your product to your customer.
+If you want to be global, these are some of the hurdles you may need to overcome to deliver your product to your customer.

 Knowing these limitations can also put you at an advantage.
-For example, if you have limitations then your competition may also have these limitations.
+For example, if you have limitations, then your competition may also have these limitations.
 Overcoming them will give you an advantage.
-For example, if you figured out how to ship your product, legally, to places where they normally hold back your type of product then you are addressing a pain point of your audience and it could lead to more of your competitor’s audience coming over to you.
+For example, if you figured out how to ship your product legally to places where they normally hold back your type of product, then you are addressing a pain point of your audience, and it could lead to more of your competitor’s audience coming over to you.

 Your competition could be hitting all the buzzwords like lower prices, better value, outstanding customer service.
 I think most people are pretty deaf to those claims since everyone makes them.
 No one is going to advertise high prices and bad value.
 You need to counter without shouting louder.

-If you know who your customers are and what they respond to, then you already have what you need to start plucking off your competitor’s customers.
-Like I said before, the price is usually a tiebreaker, but if you point out why your customers have chosen you over your competition, then it should never get to price.
+If you know who your customers are and what they respond to, you already have what you need to start plucking off your competitor’s customers.
+Like I said before, the price is usually a tiebreaker, but if you point out why your customers have chosen you over your competition, then it should never get to the price.
 Let’s go back to Apple for a moment.

-Even in the case of an Amazon or Walmart, there is plenty that they don’t provide customers.
+Even in the case of Amazon or Walmart, there is plenty that they don’t provide customers.
 The one thing is that they try to be all things to all people.
 In many cases, this is where you can take advantage.

 Your customer is unique and has unique needs to which you can specifically tailor your service.
 The personalization on Amazon is terrible, particularly if you buy gifts for others.
-Heck, for the longest time Amazon thought I was going to college because I was buying college textbooks for my son.
+Heck, for the longest time, Amazon thought I was going to college because I was buying college textbooks for my son.
 Walmart is so understaffed that if you need something from a locked cabinet, it could take a little bit to get someone to help you.

-You have to listen to what your customers are saying and the best way to do that is to ask questions.
+You have to listen to what your customers are saying, and the best way to do that is to ask questions.
 By asking questions, you will hear similarities that will help you craft a better message.
 A better message, placed in the right spot, targeting the right people will lead to a successful digital marketing campaign.
-Now that you have a strategy, go out there and market successfully.
+Now that you have a strategy go out there and market successfully.